polterguy/lizzie/docs/poetic.threading.md

-# poetic.threading - Making sense out of multi threading in C#
+# poetic.threading

 These are the classes and utilities that helps you with your multi threaded programming.
+The idea is to create tiny and simple utility classes that simplifies your code when dealing with anything related to threads in C#.

 ## poetic.threading.Synchronizer